Physical Therapy Billing Services in Connecticut

 Every CT payer has specific rules for physical therapy claims.
 Here's how we navigate them.

-Anthem Blue Cross Blue Shield processes the largest share of Connecticut commercial physical therapy claims.
+Anthem Blue Cross Blue Shield of Connecticut processes the largest share of Connecticut commercial physical therapy claims.
 We know their CT specific fee schedules, prior authorization requirements for physical therapy procedures, and their appeal timelines when claims are denied.
 Unit calculation based on total direct treatment time.
 Errors in either direction affect revenue or compliance.

-HUSKY Health Physical Therapy Billing
+HUSKY Health (a self-insured, state-administered Medicaid program with no MCOs) Physical Therapy Billing

-Medicare (Novitas Solutions) Physical Therapy Coverage
+Medicare (National Government Services (NGS) (Jurisdiction K)) Physical Therapy Coverage

 Denial Prevention for Connecticut Physical Therapy